 The first valuable lesson was that accumulators don’t work!
 Back then I would place a 4 or 5 team accumulator each Sunday, which as I have now learnt is very foolish.
 Looking at my results from previous seasons I did notice that on most weeks I was getting 3/4 selections correct, which meant that had I placed all my selections as singles, I would have made decent profit across the season.
 These selections were mainly based upon my gut instincts and from what I had seen the previous week, and contained no mathematical basis.
 So my next procedure was to begin creating various algorithms that would show me when there is significant ‘value’ in a team or a points total etc. These methods and algorithms were in-fact relatively successful, regularly hitting a Return On Investment (R.O.I) of between 3-10%, which most bettors will tell you isn’t too shabby in a sport where the margins are so fine.

-However, at that point in time I simply didn’t have access to a bankroll big enough to make the hours of research and data analysis worthwhile, which is when I turned my attention to golf – This is point where you learn that I also run a extremely successful and award winning golf betting service called PGA Profit, which has been in operation since 2018 producing some tremendous results that can be found on the website, or at SBC ???.
+However, at that point in time I simply didn’t have access to a bankroll big enough to make the hours of research and data analysis worthwhile, which is when I turned my attention to golf – This is point where you learn that I also run a extremely successful and award winning golf betting service called PGA Profit, which has been in operation since 2018 producing some tremendous results that can be found on the website, or at Smart Betting Club.

 This success then afforded me the time to go back to my previous NFL methods with a far greater bankroll in toe!
-So, in 2019/20 season I had all of my selections monitored by Pete at SBC
+So, in both the 2019/20 and 2020/21 seasons I had all of my selections monitored again by Pete at SBC producing a terrific record of 91-58-3 and a return on investment of 17%, far exceeding the standard of results being produced by some of the best ‘cappers’ in the world.
+Which is why I took the decisions in 2022 to turn Touchdown Profit into a premium service, charging a small fee for access to my selections.

 Just a little side note, I do not profess to be a professional writer, or anything close to it.
 So please accept my advanced apology for any incorrect grammar, spelling, punctuation, etc.